All Things Shipping

 Your whole batch ships at the same time.
 Creating labels one at a time means every order is its own task: click, fill, review, buy, repeat.
 With CSV import, 50 orders take roughly the same amount of time as one.
 Upload the file, review the batch, buy labels in one transaction, and download a single PDF to print.
 The whole thing takes about as long as creating a single label by hand.

 Fewer errors reach your carriers.
 Manual data entry has a well-documented error rate, and in shipping, mistakes are expensive: a wrong ZIP code means a returned package and a refund request; a misspelled street means a delay and a customer service ticket.
-When your order data feeds directly from your source system into Shippo via CSV, the only errors that get through are the ones that were already in the source, and Shippo's upload validation flags many of those before you buy a single label.
+When your order data feeds directly from your source system into Shippo via CSV, the only errors that get through are the ones that were already in the source.
+Shippo's address validation flags many of those before you buy a single label.

 You can rate-shop across 40+ carriers before committing.
 After importing your CSV, Shippo shows you rate options across USPS, UPS, FedEx, and other carriers for each order.
 You're not locked into one carrier because that's what your carrier account defaults to.
 For businesses shipping a mix of package sizes, weights, and destinations, comparing rates across the full carrier network before committing can cut your shipping costs.